 This article will explain the challenges in detecting phishing, provide best practices and introduce advanced technologies that will help organizations learn about how to prevent phishing attacks.

-Phishing is a type of online scam where criminals impersonate a trustworthy entity, usually a well-known organization, to trick individuals into providing sensitive information such as passwords, credit card numbers, or other personal data.
+Phishing attacks are scams where attackers attempt to extract sensitive data or personal information by impersonating a trusted source, usually a well-known organization.
+Attackers aim to trick individuals into providing sensitive information such as passwords, credit card numbers, or other personal data.

 According to the Anti-phishing Working Group latest report, phishing attempts hit an all-time high in December 2021; Attacks have tripled since early 2020.
 In today’s reality, phishing attempts occur on a daily basis, reaching people via their private and company email accounts.